gravitational/gravity/docs/5.x/installation.md

 The installation process is implemented as a state machine split into multiple steps (phases).
 Every time a step fails, the install pauses and allows one to inspect and correct the cause of the failure.
+See [Managing an ongoing operation](https://gravitational.com/gravity/docs/cluster/#managing-an-ongoing-operation) section for details on working with the operation plan.

-If the installation has failed, the installer will print a warning and pause:
+If the installation has failed, the installer will print a warning and generate a debug report:

 ```bsh
 root$ ./gravity install